BSoDium/spectrum-visualizer-demo/README.md

 ## License

 This project is licensed under the MIT License.
+You are **free to reuse** this code as you please, for personal, lucrative or non-lucrative projects.
+Any publication of this code without any significant modifications to its logic **must** however be **correctly attributed**.

+> Don't be a d*ck, if it ain't your work, it ain't your fame